 Twenty five well-stocked refreshment stations along the 56km route

-will ensure that every runner’s hydration needs are adequately catered for.
+will ensure that every runner’s needs are adequately catered for.

-The first official refreshment station is at the 3km mark, where only water and Coke will
+station is at the 3km mark, where only Water and Coke will be available.
+The

 water is manufactured under strict hygienic conditions at K3 Water.
 Each batch

 of water is tested and is then transported to a Cold Store Facility where the